 The presentation also must be accompanied by a 4- to 5-page APA Style research paper that discusses the psychological concept or theory, application of psychology, or research discovery.
 In addition, all submissions must be accompanied by a sponsorship letter.

 - Presentations must be submitted as PDF files, 10MB or less.
-If possible, posters should be submitted as a high-resolution PDF file (with high-resolution photos, if included).
+If possible, presentations should be submitted as a high-resolution PDF file (with high-resolution photos, if included).

-- Submission constitutes the student's representation and warranty that any materials, figures, information or graphics incorporated in the poster is either the original creation of the student, or is the creation of a third party from whom the student has obtained written permission to reproduce for the purposes outlined herein.
+- Submission constitutes the student's representation and warranty that any materials, figures, information or graphics incorporated in the presentation are either the original creation of the student, or is the creation of a third party from whom the student has obtained written permission to reproduce for the purposes outlined herein.
 If photographs of people are provided, those people must give written permission to have their photographs displayed.
 APA may ask for proof of permission at any time.